WladimirW/netnei/tutorial/step_0/README.md

 ### 3. Create a script

-There is a file named **'devCamp_numberplate.py'** in the tutorial folder.
-This is the script, you'll be working with through this tutorial.
+There is a file named **'devCamp_numberplate.py'** in the tutorial folder of the cloned/downloaded repository.
+This is the script, you'll be working with throughout this tutorial.
 At first this script is completely empty.
 To give it some life, add the following code:
 **if you're not familiar with Python as a programming language, it's important to keep all the indents as they are part of the syntax**